2022 United Kingdom local elections: Election for one third of councillors

 By-elections or uncontested wards can cause the seats up for election to be above or below one third of the council.

 District councils

 Election of all councillors

 Some councils which elect all their councillors every four years did so in 2022.
-Gosport usually elects its councillors in halves, but all seats will be up for election due to new election boundaries.
+Gosport usually elects its councillors in halves, but all seats were up for election due to new election boundaries.
 St Albans usually elects by thirds but all seats were up on new boundaries.
-Harrogate was due to elect all its councillors, but the election was cancelled due to the unitarisation of North Yorkshire, with councillors' terms being extended to April 2023, after which the district councils in North Yorkshire will cease to exist.
+Harrogate was due to elect all its councillors, but the election was cancelled due to the unitarisation of North Yorkshire, with councillors' terms being extended to April 2023, after which the district councils in North Yorkshire ceased to exist.

 Election of councillors by halves

 District councils which elect their candidates in halves did so in 2022.

 Election of councillors by thirds

 District councils which elect by thirds that held elections in 2022.
 Carlisle, Craven and South Lakeland had been due to have a third of councillors up for election but these were cancelled due to the creation of Cumberland, North Yorkshire, and Westmorland and Furness Unitary authorities.